AvansICT/ESE2.1-CPP/Workshop 8/Opdracht/readme.txt

     cmake ..
 7. Build debug version of SFML cmake --build . --config Debug
-8. Install debug version of SFML C:\SFML cmake --install . --config Debug --prefix C:\SFML\Debug
+8. Install debug version of SFML to C:\SFML (This path is hard-coded in the Workshop 8 projects.
+    If you install SFML in a different location, update the project configuration accordingly) cmake --install . --config Debug --prefix C:\SFML\Debug
 9. Build Release version of SFML cmake --build . --config Release
-10. Install Release version of SFML in C:\SFML cmake --install . --config Release --prefix C:\SFML\Release
+10. Install Release version of SFML in to C:\SFML (This path is hard-coded in the Workshop 8 projects.
+    If you install SFML in a different location, update the project configuration accordingly) cmake --install . --config Release --prefix C:\SFML\Release

 Ready for usage with Visual Studio!
+You can open Workshop 8 projects sollution and compile, run an play the games!

 !!!
+Extra information:
-When starting a new project, make sure to add the include and lib directories of SFML to your project settings. !!!
+!!!
+When starting a new Visual Studio project, make sure to add the SFML include and lib directories to your project settings.
 1. Make sure to add the include and lib directories of SFML to your project settings.
     Release build:
       Project settings -> C/C++ -> General -> Additional Include Directories -> C:\SFML\Release\include